-- (a) All Correctional Facilities within the Division of Adult Correction, Prisons must be dedicated to custody, care, and correction, therefore all custody and medical/mental health staff must work together as mutually inclusive entities.
-The culture of custody and security is paramount in correctional settings, and both medical and mental health staff must collaborate closely with custody staff if they are to safely engage in treatment while not threatening security or interfering with operations.
-A certain amount of disagreement between security concerns and treatment concerns is inevitable, however, working through and resolving this kind of disagreement is a critical ingredient in productive, collaboration between medical/mental health and custody staff. - (b) A culture of mutual respect, cooperation and collaboration between custody and medical/mental health staff is expected. - (c) Medical/Mental Health staff have an ethical duty to provide compassionate care to their patients within appropriate boundaries.
-They cannot entirely succumb to the culture of custody and become as rigid as custody staff in their approach to inmate causing the inmates not to receive urgently needed treatment.
-On the other hand custody staff has a duty to maintain appropriate custody and conduct of all inmates under their supervision no matter what the circumstances might be. - (d) Heath Care professionals are committed to respect all human beings.
-This commitment cannot be compromised by the fact that the individuals being cared for are in correctional facilities.
-The philosophy, ethics, responsibilities, functions, roles, skills, and legal authority that guide the practice of community health professionals also guide the practice of correctional health professionals. - (e) It is important for both medical/mental health and custody staff to understand the difference between working in a prison environment and working in a medical/mental health environment in the community.
-Therefore collaboration is important to ensure that the mission, goals and objectives are met in an orderly fashion.
+- (a) All Correctional Facilities within the Division of Adult Correction, Prisons must be about custody, care, and correction, therefore all custody and medical staff must work together as mutually inclusive entities.
+The culture of custody and security is a given in correctional settings, and both medical and mental health staff must collaborate closely with custody staff if they are to safely engage in treatment while not threatening security nor interfering with operations.
+A certain degree of disagreement between security concerns and treatment concerns is inevitable, however, working through and resolving of this kind of disagreement is a critical ingredient in productive, collaboration between medical/mental health and custody staff. - (b) A culture of mutual respect, cooperation and collaboration between custody and medical/mental health staff is expected. - (c) Medical/Mental Health staff has an ethical duty to provide compassionate care to their patients within appropriate boundaries.
+They cannot entirely succumb to the culture of custody and become as singularly corrective as custody staff in their approach to inmate causing the inmates not to receive urgently needed treatment.
+On the other hand custody staff has a duty to maintain appropriate custody and conduct of all inmates under their supervision no matter what the circumstances might be. - (d) Heath Care professionals are committed to respect all human being.
+This commitment cannot be altered by the fact that individuals being cared for are in correctional facilities.
+The philosophy, ethics, responsibilities, functions, roles, skills, and legal authority that guide the practice of community health professionals also guide the practice of health professionals in corrections. - (e) It is important for both medical/mental and custody staff to understand the difference between working in a prison environment and working in a medical/mental health environment in the community, therefore collaboration is important to ensure that the mission, goals and objectives are met in an orderly fashion.